This post may contain affiliate links. Please read our disclosure policy.

 This is a fun riff on my red chicken enchiladas recipe.
 It’s got all the basic enchilada ingredients, plus a little more veggies to make it a full meal.

-Chicken Enchilada Soup Ingredients
+Ingredients in Chicken Enchilada Soup

 - Shredded chicken: You can use any leftover shredded chicken you have in the fridge or make your own using this shredded chicken recipe.
-If you donāt have time to make your own from scratch, you could also buy a cooked rotisserie chicken from the grocery store and shred it at home.
+If you don’t have time to make your own from scratch, you could also buy a cooked rotisserie chicken from the grocery store and shred it at home.

-How to make Chicken Enchilada Soup
+How to Make Chicken Enchilada Soup

-The jalapeno is completely optional and can be left out if you don’t want to add any extra spice.
+The jalapeño is completely optional and can be left out if you don’t want to add any extra spice.

 Cook everything for about 10 minutes or until the soup begins to simmer.

-Once the soup is simmering, remove it from the heat and stir in the cream cheese.
+Cream cheese: Once the soup is simmering, remove it from the heat and stir in the cream cheese.
 Continue stirring everything together until the cream cheese has completely dissolved and melted into the soup.

 Feel free to add in some more broth if the soup has thickened too much.
 And if you want to make the soup even creamier, you can totally add in some more cream cheese!